socomsystems/documentation/developer_manual/android_library/examples.rst

-The info needed is filePath, the path of the item that you want to share and Password, this comes from the Sharing api, from the moment it is not in use within the Nextcloud Android library.
+The info needed is filePath, the path of the item that you want to share and Password, this comes from the Sharing api, from the moment it is not in use within the cyfrSpaces Android library.

 Code example